-If you have a plastered pool, there comes a time when you’ll need to have it replastered.
-As such, it’s important to set aside a budget for replastering.
-But many pool owners ask the question: “how often do you need to replaster a pool?” ideally, you should white coat your pool every ten years or so.
-However, there are several factors to bear in mind.
+If you have a plastered pool, there comes a time when you’ll need to have it replastered for maintenance.
+As such, it’s important to set aside a budget for replastering in the long run.
+But many pool owners ask: “how often do you need to replaster a pool?” on average, a pool needs to be replastered every ten years or so.
+However, there are several factors that could cause this maintenance to come sooner or last longer.

 How Often Do You Need to Replaster a Pool